vertinski/snake_game/README.md

 This is a very first snake game produced using the OpenAI Codex engine.
 The code was produced by prompting the Codex engine with a custom and very compact text promt.
 Codex is an AI system that translates natural language to code.
 In this case it's Python code.
-The prompt is a carefully crafted text snippet, that is fed to the Codex engine for completion.
+The prompt is a carefully crafted text snippet, which is fed to the Codex engine for completion.
 Completed text is a program code or script, etc.

 **The prompt**